Ee Sabdam Innathe Sabdam

-Ee Sabdam Innathe Sabdam is a 1985 Indian Malayalam-language rape and revenge film, directed by P. G. Viswambaran, written jointly by Sharada and John Paul and produced by K. P. Kottarakara.
+Ee Sabdam Innathe Sabdam is a 1985 Indian Malayalam-language action thriller rape and revenge film, directed by P. G. Viswambaran, written jointly by Sharada and John Paul and produced by K. P. Kottarakara.
 The film stars Mammootty in the lead role, while Shobana, Rohini, Captain Raju and Vijayraghavan play supporting roles.
-It is loosely based on the I Spit On Your Grave film series.
+It is loosely based on the Hollywood movie Death Wish 1974.
 The film was a blockbuster and was one of the biggest hits of the year.

 Plot

 A group of boys stalks and harasses their neighbor, Dr. Ramachandran and his wife, Sharada, who complain to the police against them a few times.
 Sharada is raped and murdered by them after keeping Dr. Ramachandran as hostage.
 They also rape his sister and she loses her mental balance.
 Ramachandran seeks vengeance and becomes a vigilante against his wife's killers.